 Being in the heart of the countryside, it is not surprising to find many agricultural shows throughout the summer.
 At the shows you’ll find traditional displays, retail opportunities and competitions.
 There’ll be poultry, cattle, sheep, dogs and horses alongside tractors and other motorised vehicles.
 To keep little ones happy you’ll usually find craft and play areas as well as food and beverage outlets.

-Apart from Bakewell, shows are held in; Ashbourne (21st August 2021), Ashover (11th August 2021), Hartington (12th September 2021), Hayfield (postponed until 2022), Hope Valley (usually August Bank Holiday weekend), Manifold Valley (14th Aug 2021).
+Apart from Bakewell (12th July 2026), shows are held in; Ashbourne (15th August 2026), Ashover (12th August 2026), Hope Valley (31st August 2026), Manifold Valley (8th Aug 2026).

 Buxton International Festival and Buxton Festival Fringe